 The Architectural, Civil and Construction Engineering Technology degree offers students a broad range of courses in the design and construction of residential, commercial and industrial type buildings as well as heavy construction projects such as highways, water and wastewater systems, storm drainage, general site planning, etc. The student will choose either the Architectural Concentration or the Civil and Construction Concentration.

-Civil and Construction Engineering Technology Concentration
+Architectural Engineering Technology Concentration

 - Demonstrate knowledge of the materials and methods of construction for residential and commercial buildings.

 - Identify and calculate the physical forces exerted on building structures.

 - Computer-aided drafter

 The A.A.S. degree is designed to prepare a student for employment upon graduation.
 Some universities, at their discretion, accept some technical courses for transfer.
 A student who plans to transfer to a university should consult his/her advisor about transfer prior to registration for classes.
 Failure to do so could result in loss of transfer credits.